qiime2/docs/source/tutorials/phylogeny.rst

 as separate bootstrap support values.
 These values are always in listed in the following order of *alrt / lbp / abayes*.
 We'll go ahead and apply all of the branch tests in our next command, while specifying the same substitution model as above.
-Feel free to combine this with the ``--p-fast`` option. :wink:
+Feel free to combine this with the ``--p-fast`` option. 😉

 .. command-block::